grzegorz-oladele/microservices-deployment/README.md

 on test and production environment.

 ## Requirements
-### 1. Access to Kubernetes Cluster
-command: kubectl version - check if you have Kubernetes installed on your local machine
-command: helm version - check if you have Helm installed on your local machine
-### 2a.
-Run Docker Desktop application
+### 1. Run Docker Desktop application
-### 2b.
-Check if you create a kubernetes cluster on your local machine by Docker
+### 2. Check if you create a kubernetes cluster on your local machine by Docker
 ![](images/docker-1.jpeg)
 ![](images/docker-2.jpg)
 ![](images/docker-3.jpg)
+### 3. Check if you have helm on your local machine
+command: helm version \
+if you don't have hel on your local machine follow to instruction -> https://helm.sh/docs/intro/install/

-How deploy application?
+# How to deploy application?
-1. In dev environment
+1. In dev environment \
 a. create dev namespace ->  kubectl create namespace dev
 b. use command -> helm install dev-release microservices-deployment/ --values microservices-deployment/values.yml -f microservices-deployment/values-dev.yml -n dev
-c. use command if you need update your kubernetes cluster -> helm uprade
+c. use command if you need update your kubernetes cluster -> helm upgrade
-2.

-2. In test environment
+2. In test environment \
 a. create dev namespace kubectl create namespace test
 b. use command helm install test-release microservices-deployment/ --values microservices-deployment/values.yml -f microservices-deployment/values-test.yml -n test